microsoft/Power-CAT-Copilot-Studio-Kit/README.md

 * Long-term tracking: Conversation KPIs can be stored in the system for as long as required which allows tracking the impact of improvements and performance of custom copilots over long time-period.

 Conversation KPIs feature is currently in preview and limited to processing 10000 transcripts per request.
-We recommend tracking less than 5 variables during the preview to avoid performance issues.
+We recommend tracking up to 3 variables during the preview to avoid performance issues.
 Please see [agent configuration](./CONFIGURE_COPILOTS.md) for more details on how to configure the Conversation KPIs.

 Conversation KPIs are generated on-demand during the preview, but we plan to add support for automatic daily KPI generation.
 To generate KPIs, navigate to the agent configuration, press "**Generate KPIs**" and select a date range.